hbctraining/variant_analysis/lessons/02_project_organization.md

 # Project Organization

 ## Learning Objectives
-- Configure a workspace on the `scratch` drive
+- Configure a workspace on the `/n/scratch3` drive
 - Organize dataset for analysis
-- Differentiate between using `home` and `scratch` drives
+- Differentiate between using `/home` and `/n/scratch3` drives

 ## Logging into O2